hapi-robo/temi-guide/docs/source/developer/set-robot-pose.rst

 The temi SDK allows the developer to send the robot to an arbitrary location on a saved map.

-For example, to send the robot to 1 m in front of the Home Base, use the following code after the robot is :ref:`ready <sdk-robot-ready>`.
+For example, to send the robot to 1 meter in front of the Home Base, use the following code after the robot is :ref:`ready <sdk-robot-ready>`.

 .. code-block:: Java